mist-devel/mist-binaries/cores/plus_too/readme.md

 The green texts at the screens bottom are debug information of the original Plus Too project.

-The necessary rom and disk images can be found in the original (Plus Too project archive)[http://www.bigmessowires.com/plustoo.zip].
+The necessary rom and disk images can be found in the original [Plus Too project archive](http://www.bigmessowires.com/plustoo.zip).

 State
 -----